Carlo Tavecchio: Career

 For four legislatures, he held the office of Mayor of Ponte Lambro.
 For 15 years, he was president of an amateur company.
 From 1987 to 1992, he was Director of the Regional Committee of Lombardy.
 From 1992 to 1996, he was Vice President of the Lega Nazionale Dilettanti.
 Since 1996, he was Chairman of the Regional Committee of Lombardy.
-From 1999 to 2014, he was the position of President of the Lega Nazionale Dilettanti.
+From 1999 to 2014, he held the position of President of the Lega Nazionale Dilettanti.

 On 11 August 2014, Tavecchio was appointed president of the Italian Football Federation.
 On 6 March 2017, Tavecchio was re elected as president of the Italian Football Federation for a second term.

 On 21 April 2017, Tavecchio was nominated commissioner of the Lega Serie A.

 On 20 November 2017, Tavecchio resigned as Italian Football Federation president, seven days after Italy failed to qualify for the 2018 FIFA World Cup, the first time they failed to qualify for the World Cup since 1958.